*CM = contrast media

 WARNINGS AND PRECAUTIONS

-The use of iodinated radiopaque diagnostic agents in patients with hyperthyroidism or with an autonomously functioning thyroid nodule suggest that this additional risk be evaluated in such patients before use of any contrast medium.
+Thyroid storm has occurred after the intravascular use of iodinated agents in patients with hyperthyroidism or with an autonomously functioning thyroid nodule.
+Evaluate the risk in such patients before use of ISOVUE.

 Severe Cutaneous Adverse Reactions

-Severe Cutaneous adverse reactions (SCAR) may develop from 1 hour to several weeks after intravascular contrast agent administration.
-These reactions include Stevens-Johnson syndrome and toxic epidermal necrolysis (SJS/TEN), acute generalized exanthematous pustulosis (AGEP) and drug reaction with eosinophilia and systemic symptoms (DRESS).
-Reaction severity may increase and time to onset may decrease with repeat administration of contrast agent; prophylactic medications may not prevent or mitigate severe cutaneous adverse reactions.
+Severe cutaneous adverse reactions (SCAR) may develop from 1 hour to several weeks after intravascular contrast agent administration.
+These reactions include Stevens-Johnson syndrome and toxic epidermal necrolysis (SJS/TEN), acute generalized exanthematous pustulosis (AGEP), and drug reaction with eosinophilia and systemic symptoms (DRESS).
+Reaction severity may increase and time to onset may decrease with repeat administration of a contrast agent; prophylactic medications may not prevent or mitigate severe cutaneous adverse reactions.
+Avoid administering ISOVUE to patients with a history of a severe cutaneous adverse reaction to ISOVUE.

 ADVERSE REACTIONS

-The most frequent adverse reactions are: hot flashes, angina pectoris, flushing, bradycardia, hypotension, and hives.
+The most frequent adverse reactions are pain, hot flashes, burning sensation, nausea, and warmth.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.